 - Exclude pages with ‘thin content’.
 When it comes to optimizing a website for search engines, you don’t want to submit in their index pages that are of low quality.
 It’s not a numbers game, meaning that it’s not a matter of how many pages you have in the index but how many ‘good’ pages are in the index.

-A good way to separate your ‘good pages’ from the ones that you don’t want to include in your sitemap is to either ‘no-index’ the pages or add them to a category and exclude the particular category from the sitemap file.
+A good way to separate your ‘good pages’ from the ones that you don’t want to include in your sitemap is to either ‘no-index’ the pages or add them to a category and exclude the particular category (and pages) from the sitemap file.

 - Organize your sitemap into sub-sitemaps.
 This has the additional advantages of making sitemaps smaller and faster to process.
-Both plugins suggested above generate the sitemap in this format.

 - Include only URLS that Google can access.
 If you have pages that are blocked by robots or are behind a password-protected area, do not include those pages in the sitemap.